Skip to main content

 • Where AI analysis could not be completed, the review will indicate this and prompt manual review.

-• Your compliance determination should be recorded in your firm's own systems.
+• Your compliance determination should be recorded in your firm's own case management systems.
 It does not feed back into the Legl review automatically.

 Did this answer your question?